SciML/DiffEqFlux.jl/docs/src/examples/minibatch.md

 ```

-Now we define a neural-network using a linear approximation with 8 hidden layers.
+Now we define a neural-network using a linear approximation with 1 hidden layer of 8 neurons.

 ```julia
 ann = FastChain(FastDense(1,8,tanh), FastDense(8,1,tanh))